Skip to content

 swarmlord run "List all files in your workspace"

-swarmlord run "Review sample-app.ts for security issues"
+swarmlord run "Review sample-app.ts" --no-download

 swarmlord auth